 Many individuals start experiencing memory loss and fear that they have dementia.
-Family members and loved ones, you may be seeing changes in someone's behavior and wonder if they are possibly developing dementia; you are not alone!
+Family members and loved ones, you may be seeing changes in someone’s behavior and wonder if they are possibly developing dementia.
+You are not alone.
 If you are experiencing some memory loss problems, it does not necessarily mean that you have dementia.
 There are several other possible explanations for your memory loss, including:

 Very Early Signs and Symptoms

+There are very early signs and symptoms of dementia, mild cognitive impairment, mild dementia, moderate dementia, and severe dementia.
 Biomarkers are indicators, such as changes in sensory abilities, or substances that appear in body fluids like blood, cerebrospinal fluid, or urine.
 Biomarkers can indicate exposure to a substance, the presence of a disease, or the progression of a disease over time.
 Such tools are critical to helping scientists detect and understand the very early signs and symptoms of dementia.

 Mild Cognitive Impairment